How to Find Your EIN Number? (Step by Step Guide)

 - If you applied online, the IRS issued your confirmation letter immediately after you submitted your application.
 You can find the letter in your emails or any other digital receipts.

-- If you filed by mail, you would have received your letter by mail.
+- If you had filed by mail, you would have received your letter by mail.
 Look back through your paper files from where you saved them for future reference.

 - If you filed a fax, you would have received your confirmation by fax.